State auctioning off 1943 amphibious vehicle, commonly known as ‘duck boat’

 GRANTVILLE, Pa.
-(WHTM) – Pennsylvania’s largest auction of the year kicks off next week at Manheim Keystone, where nearly 600 vehicles will be up for sale, including a World War II-era amphibious vehicle.
+(WHTM) – Pennsylvania’s largest auction of the year kicks off next week at Manheim Keystone.
+Nearly 600 vehicles will be up for sale, including a World War II-era amphibious vehicle.

 “There’s different driveshafts and chains,” Cuomo says.
 “Two and a half tons, six by six.”

-The auction is Tuesday but interested buyers are already stopping by early in Grantville to check it out.
-It occupies among hundreds of vehicles state agencies no longer have a need for and units the Attorney General’s Office seized.
+The auction is Tuesday, but interested buyers are already stopping by early in Grantville to check it out.
+The duck boat is among hundreds of used state agency vehicles and others seized by law enforcement.

 “We have the sale six times a year,” said Cuomo.
 “October’s usually the largest.”

-Everything is sold as-is, but the boat needs some work before it could run, though Manheim Keystone believes they have a vendor that can help with that.
+Everything is sold as-is, but the boat needs some work before it could run.
+Manheim Keystone believes it has a vendor that can help with that.

-“It’s road legal,” said Cuomo.
+“It’s road legal,” Cuomo said.
 “You can drive it on the road as well as in your neighborhood lake or river.”

 It’s difficult to estimate how many figures the boat is currently worth because there are so few of the vehicles out there.